leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 I think this one was the hardest.
 By now I have gotten into the habit of searching through the Atomic Red Team `atomics/` directory for details on how some of these techniques were run, but this time I couldn’t find any batch files with correct answers that they were asking for.
 So, I had to search purely in Splunk this time.

 I figured that with command line auditing enabled we should be able to see at least where/how the batch file would get invoked, and hopefully as a result of the auditing see the subsequent commands in the bat file that were run as well.
 To narrow things down, I started with this search (removing splunk agents to reduce noise): `index=* cmdline=* cmdline!="*SplunkUniversalForwarder*" "*.bat*"`.
 This resulted in some Sysmon events I could spot, and adding `|  stats count by index` to the search revealed T1059.003 and T1547.001.
-Great, however, the Atomic Red Team atomics for those weren't as useful as I had hoped (at least none of my answered worked haha).
+Great, however, the Atomic Red Team atomics for those weren't as useful as I had hoped (at least none of my answers worked haha).

 To make the data more readable for me with the relevant parts, I tabled the columns I figured would be interesting and started working through those with `index=* cmdline=* cmdline!="*SplunkUniversalForwarder*" "*.bat*" | sort _time desc | table index, cmdline`.